 Reconciliation between backends: When using multiple backends, reconciliation and consistency must be maintained by policy.

 Resilient Operation: Connectivity between the file and object storage may be interrupted.
 Continued operation is required even when connectivity is interrupted.
 Recovery and reconciliation is required once connectivity is reestablished.

+Multi-Protocol Access: The S3 buckets and objects can be accessed directly by users, not only by File Storage Layer tiering to the Object storage layer.
+Mechanisms should be in place to ensure eventual consistency between File and Object versions.

 Security

-Encryption: Data should be encrypted both at rest and in transit for data protection purposes
+Encryption: Data should be encrypted both at rest and in transit for data protection purposes.

-Authentication and Authorization: Provide secure authentication and authorization mechanisms to verify user identities and grand appropriate access privileges.
+Authentication and Authorization: Provide secure authentication and authorization mechanisms to verify user identities and grant appropriate access privileges.

 Role-Based Access Controls: The solution should provide fine-grained access control mechanisms to restrict access to data based on user roles and permissions.
 This includes the ability to restrict or grant access to remote sites.

+Identity and Access Management integration: Information for RBAC (e.g. access groups and member information) should be consumed from company managed IAM systems.
+Storage systems can cache this information for a specified duration to improve performance.

 Interoperability